Stewart L. Woodford: Lieutenant governor of New York

+U.S. Congress

-In 1872, he was elected as a Republican to the 43rd United States Congress and served from March 4, 1873 to July 1, 1874.
+In 1872, he was elected as a Republican to the 43rd United States Congress and served from March 4, 1873, to July 1, 1874.
 Also in 1872 he was chosen to be a presidential elector.

+U.S. federal attorney

 He was U.S. Attorney for the Southern District of New York from 1877 to 1883.

+U.S. envoy to Spain

 In June 1897, President William McKinley appointed Woodford to the post of Envoy Extraordinary and Minister Plenipotentiary to Spain.
 Spain severed diplomatic relations with the U.S. on April 21, 1898, and Woodford left his post the same day.
 The United States declared war on Spain as of that date by Act of Congress approved on April 25, 1898.

+Death

-He died from heart disease at his home in New York City on February 14, 1913, and was buried in Stamford, Connecticut's Woodland Cemetery.
+He died from heart disease at his home in New York City on February 14, 1913, and was interred in Woodland Cemetery in Stamford, Connecticut.

+Memberships

+General Woodford was a companion of the New York Commandery of the Military Order of the Loyal Legion of the United States and was also a member of the General Society of Colonial Wars.
+While a member of the Military Order of Foreign Wars in New York, he proposed COL Teddy Roosevelt for membership.
+He also served as the second Governor General of the Order of the Founders and Patriots of America from 1898 to 1900.